dtfabio/Manage-course-Gym/README.md

-# Software for manage course in a GYM
+# Software for manage course in a Gym

-Jimmy is a body building instructor and needs a program to manage the courses provided by his gym, the Gold's Gym.
+Jimmy is a body building instructor and needs a program to manage the courses provided by his gym, the Air's Gym.
 Specifically, the program must make the following features available

 1. Inserting a new course.
 A course is characterized by a code (alphanumeric), a name, an instructor and a maximum number of participants (between a minimum of 10 and a maximum of 50).